harrywynnwill/shop-tech-test/README.md

 +  Item - is to create objects for the shop and hold methods for stock control.
 +  Voucher - is the class for handling the discounts and is injected to the shopping cart.
-  I abstracted Voucher from shopping cart, with the view of different marketing campaigns.
+  I extracted Voucher from ShoppingCart, with the view of different marketing campaigns.

-+  ShoppingCart - is the class with the main logic for the program and is injected to the shop
++  ShoppingCart - is the class with the main logic for the program and is injected to the shop.

   I was unsure on using the switch statement but I thought it was cleaner having a method with 1 parameter, than a method for each voucher in the interface although this could be refactored when the front-end was added